Glossary of HR Terms

 Home Glossary

-An employee orientation is the process of introducing new hires to your company and their role within it.
-Orientation typically involves providing information about your organization, reviewing policies and procedures, and giving new employees the opportunity to ask questions and clarify what you expect from them.
+A thorough new hire orientation is the process of introducing new hires to your company and their role within it.
+Orientation typically involves:

-During orientation, you may ask new hires to complete paperwork such as filling out tax forms and signing contracts.
+During orientation, you may ask new hires to complete paperwork such as tax forms and contracts.
 You may provide an office tour and make official introductions between them and their team members.
-An effective orientation helps new employees feel comfortable in their new environment and understand their job responsibilities, setting the stage for higher employee happiness and reducing turnover among new hires.

 You may see the terms “orientation” and “onboarding” used interchangeably, but they aren’t the same.